Christian Democrats (Sweden): Founding

-Early start
+Early years

-During its early years the KDS was sometimes called the "Air and Water" party because of its strong emphasis on environmental politics.
+During its early years, the KDS was sometimes called the "Air and Water" party because of its strong emphasis on environmental politics.
 At that time the Green Party of Sweden did not exist, and thus the Christian Democratic Unity had a unique appeal with its environmentally friendly policies.
 In the Swedish national elections of 1964 the party gained 1.8% of the vote, not enough to get any seats in the Riksdag, but the party already had influence at the municipal level.
 In the municipal elections of 1966 the party gained 354 seats.

-At this time the established major parties of Sweden began discussing new ways of making it more difficult for minor parties to enter the Riksdag.
-In 1971 the Riksdag was reformed, and with this came the D'Hondt method of allocating seats.
-The threshold was set at 4%, which meant that the political breakthrough was far away for the KDS.
+At this time, the established major parties of Sweden began discussing new ways of making it more difficult for minor parties to enter the Riksdag.
+The Riksdag was reformed in 1971; with this came the D'Hondt method of allocating seats.
+The electoral threshold was set at 4%, which meant that the wanted political breakthrough was far away now.

 Birger Ekstedt died in 1972, aged 51, only a few days after having been reelected as the party chair.
 An emergency congress was called; there Alf Svensson, the relatively unknown chair of the youth wing of the party, was elected chair.
 Svensson was to become one of the most important figures in modern Swedish politics.
 In the national elections of 1973 the party gained 1.8% of the vote, the same result as in the two preceding elections.

-Before the national elections of 1976 there was a strong call for a change to a right-wing government in Sweden.
+Before the national elections of 1976, there was a strong call for a change to a right-wing government in Sweden.
 The organisation "Vote right-wing" was formed to promote the change to a right-wing government.
 The KDS, however, announced a desire not to be placed on the traditional right-wing/left-wing scale, a measurement system it felt was outdated.
 Therefore, the "Vote right-wing" organisation started a campaign of negative campaigning against the KDS with the slogan "Don't vote for KDS, don't throw away your vote" as the KDS had not reached the 4% threshold at the last elections.
 The effect of this large campaign on a small and relatively new party like the KDS was disastrous, and it gained only 1.4% of the vote in the 1976 election.

 At the start of the 1980s, the party revamped its entire political manifesto.
 The party abandoned its conservative stance on abortion and instead assumed a moderate pro-choice stance and adopted a plank to work to lower the total number of abortions in Sweden through encouragement of individual voluntary measures instead.
-In the 1980 nuclear power referendums the party supported the "no" campaign, which meant opposing any further construction of new nuclear power-plants in Sweden and advocating the phasing-out of all nuclear power plants in Sweden within 10 years, together with increased investments in alternative energy.
+In the 1980 nuclear power referendums the party supported the "no" campaign, which meant opposing any further construction of new nuclear power-plants in Sweden and advocating the phasing-out of all nuclear power plants in Sweden within 10 years, together with increased investments in renewable energy.

-In 1982 the Christian Democratic Women's league was founded, and the party gained 1.9% of the votes, for the first time getting more than 100,000 votes.
+In 1982, the Christian Democratic Women's League was founded, and the party gained 1.9% of the votes, for the first time getting more than 100,000 votes.